Some discussions on the Goldbach conjecture: Connections of the Goldbach conjecture to other conjectures

 \subsection{Connection between the Goldbach conjecture and the twin prime conjecture}

+Naturally, a comparison can be drawn between the Goldbach conjecture and the twin prime conjecture or the de Polignac's conjecture.
+The twin prime conjecture asserts the existence of infinitely many prime pairs differing by $2$, while de Polignac's conjecture extends this idea by proposing the presence of infinitely many prime pairs differing by any given positive even number.
+In this light, a more suitable parallel can be established between the Goldbach conjecture and the statement that for every positive even number, there exists at least one pair of primes differing by that precise value.

 By simply modifying the sets used in sieving, Chen's theorem has a corresponding version related to the twin prime conjecture or the de Polignac's conjecture.
-The twin prime conjecture states that there are infinitely many pairs of primes that differ by $2$, while de Polignac's conjecture states that there are infinitely many pairs of primes that differ by any given positive even number.
-In the same paper Chen proved his famous $1+2$ theorem, Chen \cite{Chen1973} also proved the following result in 1973.
+In the same paper that Chen proved his famous $1+2$ theorem, Chen \cite{Chen1973} also proved the following result in 1973.

 \begin{theorem}[Chen, 1973] Every even integer can be expressed as the difference of infinitely many pairs of integers, where one integer is a prime and the other integer is the product of at most two primes. \end{theorem}